 The Parish Council considered that the most important thing is achieving a plan which meets community priority and which has the support and ownership of partners who will be responsible for ensuring and securing its implementation.
 The Parish Council felt strongly that the success of the plan is about the value of its content and its ability to be implemented and not about how long it takes to prepare.
 It was about getting the plan and the process right.
 However the aim of the project plan was to try to ensure that the development of the Plan in a timely manner.

 The project plan was made available on the website for people to comment upon and changed as a result of views received and progress made.
 It was therefore a ‘living’ document.
-The project plan is available in spreadsheet and word document formats from the links below:
+The project plan is available in the following documents:

 2011 – A New Year- A New Plan

 In December 2010 we produced our Parish Plan 2 launch document entitled ‘ A New Year- A New Plan’.

 This gave detail of what has been achieved as a result of the last Parish Plan.
 More importantly, it set out how we were considering going about engaging our communities.
 It asked our communities to let us know their views on some key questions as we considered how we were to move forward.
 Volunteers delivered a copy to all households in Coxhoe and Quarrington Hill just before Christmas.
 You can access the PP2 Launch Document